Storyblok Raises $80M Series C - Read News

 I’ve also written an article about how to build an opening hours plugin, checkout the article to learn how to install this plugin.

-Section titled Adding new stores Adding new stores
+Adding new stores

 Our store content type is ready now and we can start to add some locations.
 But first, we add a new folder for our stores.
 This makes it more convenient to manage the store locations in the future.